xp-framework/core/README.md

 Any argument after the classname will be passed to the class' main method.

 ### Hello World
-Save the following sourcecode to a file called  AgeInDays.class.php :
+Save the following sourcecode to a file called AgeInDays.class.php:

 ```php
 <?php